federicoambrosino/web-site/_pages/links.md

   gravity conferences and jobs
 * [Seminar and colloquium
   calendar](http://www.phy.olemiss.edu/Colloquia/index.html) at the
-  [Ole Miss physics and astronomy department](http://physics.olemiss.edu/)
+  [U of MS physics and astronomy department](http://physics.olemiss.edu/)

 # Papers #